Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 1. London to Paris by Eurostar

 Eurostar trains link London & Paris in 2h20, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
-Standard Premier and Business Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
+Plus and Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
 There's a 30-minute minimum check-in as all border formalities are carried out before you board the train.
 More about Eurostar & check-in procedureSt Pancras station guide Gare du Nord station guide.

 A Eurostar e320 train at London St Pancras Eurostar e320 first class seats